 Hays served as the state's Surveyor General until late in 1856.
 He continued to buy and sell real estate, in partnership with his lifelong friend John Caperton.
 Hays and his wife Susan had five children, although two of them died at a young age.
-They moved to a beautiful tract of land along Temescal Creek in Oakland called Fernwood, located today at Mountain Boulevard and Thornhill Drive.
+They moved to a beautiful tract of land along Temescal Creek in Oakland called Fernwood, located today at Mountain Boulevard and Thornhill Drive in Montclair.

-Each day, Hays rode down to the Oakland waterfront and took the ferry to San Francisco and his office at the Surveyor's office.
+Each day, Hays rode down to the Oakland waterfront and took the ferry to San Francisco and his desk at the Surveyor's office.
 Occasionally, when he missed the ferry, Hays would row himself across the bay.
 Jack Hays became a lifelong activist in local and statewide Democratic politics, often serving as a delegate to the State Convention.
 It is reported that during the Civil War, both the Union and the Confederate leadership solicited him to lead a military unit, but he declined, choosing to concentrate on local issues.

 There was one last big gunfight in Hays' life.
-In 1859, when the Comstock Lode was discovered near Virginia City, Nevada, local Paiute Indians marauded and robbed local miners and settlers, killing several.
+In 1859, when the Comstock Lode was discovered near Virginia City, Nevada, local Paiute Indians marauded and robbed local miners and settlers killing several.
 Hays traveled to Nevada and assumed leadership of a force of several hundred volunteers.
 Hays and his volunteers waged a series of running gun battles with the Paiutes for several weeks, with numerous casualties on both sides before the attacks on local settlers were stopped.